gautham-hub001/GlaceTech-training/Readme.md

 default IP address of localhost: 127.0.0.1 default port of tomcat: 8080
 To change the port:
+server.port=8081
-In application.properties: -> this file is used for configurations server.port=8081
+In application.properties: -> this file is used for configurations We can also use .yaml file for configurations. yaml more human readable.
+Ex.
+In application.properties:
+server.port=8081
+project.owner.name=gautham

+In .yaml:
+server
+--port: 8081 -> here I have added -- instead of space.
+2 spaces are added. project
+--owner -> 2 spaces
+----name:gautham -> here there are 4 spaces total

 SDLC:
 requirements